Reweighting simulated events using machine-learning techniques in the CMS experiment: Introduction

 {\tolerance=1800 Reweighting can be described in terms of multi-dimensional densities $p_i$.
 The conditional densities \pone and \ptwo describe two densities in a set of given quantities of interest $x$.
 The density ratio estimate \ponetwo is applied as a weight to the density \ptwo to obtain a conditional density matching \pone.
-In standard reweighting approaches, the density ratio estimate is calculated in intervals of $x$.
+In standard reweighting approaches, the density ratio estimate is calculated in intervals of $x$, often realised by binning the two densities in one- or two-dimensional histograms.
+The density \ptwo is then multiplied by the approximate density ratio estimate in the same intervals of $x$ to arrive at a reweighted conditional density which should resemble \pone.
 The result is sensitive to the chosen size of the intervals and the dimension of $x$ is in practice not larger than two because higher dimensionalities necessitate very large sample sizes.
 Instead, reweighting techniques based on ML do not have these limitations.
-There are no restrictions on the dimension of $x$ and the training can be performed by continuously sampling from the initial and target distributions, such that inaccuracies due to binning effects are avoided and correlations between the elements of $x$ are accurately reproduced.
+The dimension of $x$ can be much larger than in standard reweighting methods and the training can be performed by continuously sampling from the initial and target distributions, such that inaccuracies due to binning effects are avoided and correlations between the elements of $x$ are accurately reproduced.
 In addition, ML techniques allow for an interpolation of the reweighted densities in the parameters, resulting in a continuous dependence on the parameters in the simulation of collision events.
 Several ML methods have been developed in the context of particle physics for reweighting simulations, including boosted decision trees to derive event weights~\cite{Rogozhnikov:2016bdp}, neural networks (NNs) to learn the likelihood ratio between different simulations~\cite{Cranmer:2015bka, Andreassen:2019nnm, Nachman:2021opi}, or input convex neural networks~\cite{pmlr-v70-amos17b} to calibrate simulated events~\cite{Pollard:2021fqv}.
 Normalizing flows~\cite{normflows1, normflows2} can be used to learn a mapping between the initial and target distributions, \eg to calibrate simulation to match data~\cite{Golling:2022nkl}, but also to learn the conditional probability distribution of the initial data, from which events following a different conditional distribution can be sampled~\cite{Raine:2022hht, Hallin:2021wme, Algren:2023qnb}.
 Reweighting techniques based on ML methods can also enhance the precision of generative adversarial networks~\cite{Diefenbacher:2020rna}. }

 The ``deep NN using classification for tuning and reweighting (DCTR)''~\cite{Andreassen:2019nnm} method can be applied to different scenarios.
 In this article, the DCTR approach is used for reweighting simulated events of \ttbar production to two modelling variations, important for the estimation of systematic uncertainties in the CMS experiment~\cite{CMS:2008xjf}.
 In addition, the reweighting of an NLO simulation to an NNLO simulation of \ttbar production is presented.